GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/apps/helm/wordpress/README.md

     kubectl get pods wordpress-0
     ```

+    **Note:** If the pods can't be scheduled because of `Insufficient CPU` issue, please increase the size of nodes in your cluster.
     Once the pods are ready, obtain the external IP address of your WordPress application by checking:

     ```bash